 The largest and most comprehensive collection of newspaper obituaries and death notices.
 Extensive editorial review of all newspaper sections ensures thorough selection of obituaries for easy access.
 An easy-to-use interface allows searching by name, date range, or text such as institutional name, social affiliation(s), geographic location(s), philanthropic activities, etc.

-Note: ProQuest has provided temporary remote access to the Ancestry database with library card and PIN while our library locations are closed.
+Note: ProQuest has provided temporary remote access to the Ancestry database with library card and PIN.

 Access 2,500 subscription and free databases containing millions of family names, full-text records and indexes, digitized images of census records, periodical indexes, Social Security death index, obituaries, vital records, public records and Ancestry World Tree.